Tax-Efficient Investing: What It Means and Why It Matters

 What Is Tax-Loss Harvesting?

-Here is how it works in practice: if one part of your portfolio has gained value and another has declined, you may be able to sell the losing position, capture the loss, and reinvest in a similar but not identical investment to maintain your overall approach.
+Here is how it works in practice.
+If one part of your portfolio has gained value and another has declined, you may be able to sell the losing position, capture the loss, and reinvest in a similar but not identical investment to maintain your overall approach.
 The wash-sale rule prohibits buying back the same or a substantially identical security within 30 days before or after the sale.

 Tax-loss harvesting applies only to taxable brokerage accounts.
 It has no effect inside IRAs or 401(k) accounts.
 The benefit is greatest for investors in higher tax brackets who have realized gains to offset.